marisarpo/horizons-week02/day1/2_inline_codepen/README.md

 using the codepen.
 Note that with codepen you can leave out the `html`, `head`, `body` etc. tags and skip right to the content.

+(Yes, this page looks pretty basic.
+This is what HTML looks like without CSS, which you're about to learn!)

 [kittyland]: http://horizons-school-of-technology.github.io/week02/day1/2_inline_codepen/kittyland.html
 [png]: ./kittyland.png